awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-existing.md

    git push https://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyClonedRepository --all
    ```
 **Note**
 The \-\-all option only pushes all branches for the repository\.
 It does not push other references, such as tags\.
-If you want to push tags, wait until the initial push is complete, and then push again, this time using the \-\-tags option, for example:
+If you want to push tags, wait until the initial push is complete, and then push again, this time using the \-\-tags option:

    ```
    git push ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyClonedRepository --tags
    ```
-For more information about git push and its options, see [Git push](https://git-scm.com/docs/git-push)\.
+For more information about git push and its options, see [Git push](https://git-scm.com/docs/git-push) on the Git website\.
 For information about pushing large repositories, especially when pushing all references at once \(for example, with the \-\-mirror option\), see [Migrate a Repository in Increments](how-to-push-large-repositories.md)\.

 You can delete the *aws\-codecommit\-demo* folder and its contents after you have migrated the repository to AWS CodeCommit\.
-To create a local repo with all the correct references for working with the repository in AWS CodeCommit, run the `git clone` command without the `--mirror` option\.
-For example:
+To create a local repo with all the correct references for working with the repository in AWS CodeCommit, run the `git clone` command without the `--mirror` option:

 ```
 git clone https://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyClonedRepository